slu-soc5050/final-project/docs/paper.md

 1. Your target length for this assignment is approximately 5,000 words all inclusive - citations, tables, and notes all count towards this total.
 You should be within 500 words of this target (i.e. between 4,500 and 5,500 words).
 Manuscripts should use 1" margins with 12 point, serif font.
 2. The first page should be a cover page with a title, word count, key words, your name, your affiliation, and your contact information (professional address, email).
 Use the "Department of Sociology and Anthropology, Saint Louis University, 3700 Lindell Blvd., St. Louis MO 63108" if you need a professional address.
 3. All in-text and works cited references should follow the American Sociological Association citation standards.
+See my discussion under "[General Structure of Annotated Bibliography]" for details on why ASA is the only accepted format.

 Please read the *<a href="https://www.journals.uchicago.edu/journals/ajs/instruct" target="_blank">American Journal of Sociology</a>* guidelines for additional details.
 Learning to read these types of instructions for authors is an important academic skill!

+Like citation styles, journals are often idiosyncratic in their formatting guidelines.
+Each journal is a little bit different from the next and requires different things in its instructions to authors.
+There is therefore not just one way to submit an article.
+This project is structured to walk you through some of the mechanics of authoring an article manuscript, which includes formatting an article in an often foreign and exacting manner.
+There are critiques to journals operating this way, and I think many of them are valid.
+Nevertheless, these standards remain and becoming fluent in conforming to them is a skill that graduate students must acquire.

 ### Contents